-(3/11) Pennsylvania counties have begun to launch the Emergency Rental Assistance Program approved by the passage of the second federal stimulus bill in late December.
+(5/10) Pennsylvania counties have launched the Emergency Rental Assistance Program approved by the passage of the second federal stimulus bill in late December.

 The purpose of ERAP is to provide assistance to renters, landlords and utility providers who have been affected by the pandemic and economic insecurity.
 Under the program guidelines, eligible households may apply for assistance, with funding paid directly to the landlord or utility provider.
+If a landlord or utility provider chooses not to participate, payments may be made directly to the tenant.
 An “eligible household” is defined using the following criteria:

 - Qualifies for unemployment or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19